Reinsurers design tailored deals in search of higher returns

 COMPETITION

-But this specialised business is facing competition from rivals such as Munich Re (MUVGn.DE), Hannover Re (HNRGn.DE) and Scor (SCOR.PA).
+But this specialised business is facing competition from rivals such as Munich Re, Hannover Re and Scor.

 "There are more people coming into this space," Ojeisekhoba said.

-Munich Re has emphasized tailor-made products in niche areas such as aerospace and cyber risk.
+Munich Re has emphasised tailor-made products in niche areas such as aerospace and cyber risk.
 It has also said it would step up investment into so-called "insurtech" start-ups like app provider Wrisk, which offers insurance via smart phones.
-Munich Re said this would help it to offer more customized products.
+Munich Re said this would help it to offer more customised products.

 Large, tailored transactions drove Munich Re's P&C premium growth in 2016, representing 23 percent of just under 18 billion euros ($19.36 billion) in the P&C division's gross written premiums, the German company said in annual results earlier this month.